 Between October and December 2016, Kaggle organised a competition with over 3,000 participants, competing to predict the loss value associated with American insurance company Allstate.
-In 2017, Google scholar Alexy Noskov won second position in the competition.
+In 2017, Google scholar Alexy Noskov won the second position in the competition.
 In a blog post on Kaggle, Noskov walked readers through his work.
 The primary models he employed were neural networks and XGBoost, a variant of Gradient Boosting Machines (GBM).

 A method of machine learning boosting, Gradient boosting, combines various simple models with limited performance levels (like weak models or weak learners) into a single composite one.
 In 1988, Michael Kearns said that the goal of boosting was to make ‘an efficient algorithm for converting relatively poor hypotheses into very good hypotheses’.